 - Orthotic Therapy.
 This treatment option involves the use of a custom-fabricated dental appliance that helps maintain a relaxed jaw position, thereby preventing the nerves from over-firing, which in turn prevents muscle spasms.
 The small acrylic appliance allows the patient to sleep comfortably, without grinding the teeth and exacting further damage.

 - Microcurrent Therapy.
-This therapy generates a low electrical current that stimulates the body’s production of ATP (a high-energy molecule) in the affected area.
+This TMJ therapy generates a low electrical current that stimulates the body’s production of ATP (a high-energy molecule) in the affected area.
 The ATP relaxes the muscle tissue, releasing lactic acid and reducing pain in the immediate area.

 - Low-Level Laser Therapy.
-This treatment option uses a non-heat laser light to trigger ATP production in the muscles and nerves in the affected area.
+This TMJ treatment option uses a non-heat laser light to trigger ATP production in the muscles and nerves in the affected area.
 Again, the ATP relaxes the muscle tissue, thus increasing blood flow, decreasing pain and inflammation, and reducing the time it takes for the muscles and joint tissues in the region to heal.
 Additionally, the laser sends a signal through the nerve to the brain stem, resulting in a pain-inhibiting response.

 If you desire relief from your painful or bothersome TMJ symptoms, contact Headache and TMJ Center of New Jersey today for a free consultation by calling (855) TMJ-DOCS or (855) 865-3627.